Team

 University of Auckland

-Scott is a doctoral student at the University of Auckland where he is studying how individual differences such as religiosity, political beliefs, and life-history correlate with cooperative behavior and the costly punishment of free-riders.
+Scott is a postdoctoral fellow at the University of Auckland where he is studying how individual differences such as religiosity, political beliefs, and life-history correlate with cooperative behavior and the costly punishment of free-riders.

 Scott was a visiting scholar and completed a five-month internship with the Human Generosity Project.
 To learn more about Scott, visit his website.